 Now, let’s take a look at the celebrating pattern of the Hindus.

 Hinduism & Guru Purnima

 Guru Purnima is considered as an important Thanksgiving day for the Hindus.
-Before proceeding forward, let’s know the rituals to celebrate Guru Purnima in 2016.
+Before proceeding forward, let’s know the rituals to celebrate Guru Purnima.

 Vyasa Puja is the foremost pattern of celebrating Guru Purnima by the Hindus.
 Vyasa Puja takes place in various temples, which are decorated as symbols of festivity and traditions.
 A feast for the disciples is held.
 Following this, the Charanamrita (sweet curd with dry fruits used in religious rituals) is distributed among the disciples along with Prasada (holy food).

 On this day, Guru Gita is read along with other recitations from Hindu scriptures.
 Padapuja is also held where slippers (Khadga) of the teacher are worshiped.
 It symbolizes to contain the feet-dust of the teachers obtained through thorough experiences in life.
 A special Mantra is chanted on Guru Purnima:

 Gurur Brahma, Gurur Vishnu, Gurur Devo Maheshwara |

 Guru Sakshat Parbrahman Tasmai Shri Guru Veh Namah ||

 Guru is Brahma, also He is Vishnu, Lord Guru is Maheshwara too |

 Guru is the manifestation of that supreme cosmic power, I bow to the holy Guru ||